Nike Dual Fusion X 2 Review Facts

 , when they are running.
 This shoe doesn't go out of its way to promote protection, so not much should be expected by the user.
 The side effects of the Nike Dual Fusion X 2's good design and decent materials have created a safe haven for your foot to fall on, and adequate protection for your arch.

 The Nike Dual Fusion X 2 is moderately responsive for a bargain value shoe.
 Fusing two foams together, a dense and less dense foam, create a conversation between your feet and the concrete that you can understand.
-The outsole aids in setting the right foundation for your foot to get a feel of the road.
-With each step the midsole is giving responsive feedback and the transfer of energy is returned and not lost during every run.
+The outsole aids in setting the right foundation for your foot to get a feeling of the road.
+With each step, the midsole is giving responsive feedback and the transfer of energy is returned and not lost during every run.
 Nike does make more responsive shoes, but the Nike Dual Fusion X 2 does deliver on properly executing the fundamentals of responsiveness.

 The support for this shoe proved to be decent and although its design wasn't specifically aimed at assisting with arch support